vorpalnet/blade/services/queue/README.md

 music/announcements, using the caller's own SDP.
-A per-queue timer releases up to `rate` calls every `period`, oldest first: each released call is B2BUA-connected to its original destination; a caller parked on the announcement is moved to the agent with an offerless re-INVITE and the announcement leg is BYEd.
-A CANCEL while queued cleans up both legs.
+A per-queue timer releases up to `rate` calls every `period`, oldest first: each released call is B2BUA-connected to its original destination; a caller parked on the announcement is moved to the agent with an offerless re-INVITE and the announcement dialog is BYEd.
+A CANCEL while queued cleans up both dialogs.

-When the outbound connect fails, the response decides the call's fate. **Retryable** failures — 408 (transaction timeout, the unreachable-network case), 480, 486, and 5xx other than 501 — put the call back at the release end of the queue, so the queue buffers against a failing or busy destination until it recovers; the retry loop is bounded by the caller hanging up and by the session expiration. **Definitive** failures — the rest of 4xx and all of 6xx — remove the call from the queue and end both legs: a call that can never succeed doesn't sit in the queue forever.
+When the outbound connect fails, the response decides the call's fate. **Retryable** failures — 408 (transaction timeout, the unreachable-network case), 480, 486, and 5xx other than 501 — put the call back at the release end of the queue, so the queue buffers against a failing or busy destination until it recovers; the retry loop is bounded by the caller hanging up and by the session expiration. **Definitive** failures — the rest of 4xx and all of 6xx — remove the call from the queue and end both dialogs: a call that can never succeed doesn't sit in the queue forever.

 Queues are **per node**.
 BLADE runs no singletons, so each engine drains its own queues;